Presenter FAQs

 I would like to apply to present a project with my project team.
 Should we each submit an application?

-We ask students to do this because applications are read as per project, not per student.
-If Jane, John, and Jo each submit an application for their group project, the Undergraduate Symposium team will assume that Jane, John, and Jo plan to present three projects together, which is not the case (and is also not permitted).
+We ask students to do this because applications are read as per presentation, poster, performance, or display being presented at the symposium, not per student presenting.
+If Jane, John, and Jo each submit an application to present a poster together at the symposium, the Undergraduate Symposium team will assume that Jane, John, and Jo plan to present three posters together, which is not the case (and would be quite a full day!).

-We generally recommend that you list mentors in supervisory order.
-So, if you are working on a research project with your PI and a research assistant, we encourage you to list your PI as the primary mentor and the research assistant as the secondary mentor.
+We recommend that you list your mentors in supervisory order.
+So, if you are working on a research project with your PI and a research assistant, we encourage you to list your PI as the primary mentor and the research assistant as your second mentor.

 Can I apply to present my research if it will not be complete by April?